Changes to 2025 waste collections

 Transition period

 As of January 1, 2025, the Ville de Saint-Lambert will collect recoverable materials every two weeks from buildings that have purchased a front-loading container with a volume of between 2 and 8 vg3.
-However, buildings with more than six wheeled bins that have not acquired a container will continue to be serviced every week until they comply with the new requirements, or until December 31, 2026.
+Buildings with more than six wheeled bins that have not acquired a container should contact the Environment Department to make arrangements.

 To ensure an optimal transition, we suggest that you plan to change your equipment as early as possible, before the deadline.